Stellar theory for flag complexes: Extremal flag spheres

-Barnette's lower bound theorem for simplicial polytopes and spheres \cite{Barnette:LBT-73, Barnette73:Graphtheoremsformanifolds} follows from the inequality on face numbers of the $1$-skeleton for all simplicial spheres:
+Barnette's lower bound theorem for simplicial polytopes and spheres \cite{Barnette73:Graphtheoremsformanifolds,Barnette:LBT-73} follows from the inequality on face numbers of the $1$-skeleton for all simplicial spheres:

 where $d-1$ is the dimension of the sphere, and $f_i$ the number of $i$-dimensional faces.
 This reduction is known as McMullen--Perles--Walkup reduction (MPW).
-Barnette proved that equality happens iff the simplicial polytope is \emph{stacked}, and Kalai extended this conclusion to all \emph{homology spheres} \cite{Kalai-LBT}.
+Barnette proved that equality is attained if and only if the simplicial polytope is \emph{stacked}, and Kalai extended this result to all \emph{homology spheres} \cite{Kalai-LBT}.

 Stronger lower bounds for the case where the homology spheres are \emph{flag} were conjectured in \cite[Conjecture 1.4]{Nevo-Missing}, and a reduction similar to MPW was shown \cite[Proposition 3.2]{Nevo-Missing} to the following inequality, for all flag homology $(d-1)$-spheres (same notation as above):